Non-degenerate mixed maps and contact structures: Abstract

 \section{Abstract}

 We study the geometry and topology of real analytic maps $\co^n \to \co^k$, where $n > k$, regarded as mixed maps, defined below.
 Firstly, we give two natural families of mixed isolated complete intersection singularities, called mixed ICIS, which are interesting on their own.
-We consider the notion of (partial) non-degeneracy for mixed maps; we prove that these define mixed ICIS and that, under suitable conditions, admit a local Milnor fibration.
-Then, building on previous constructions due to Oka, we obtain natural contact structures and adapted open books on a particular class of mixed links.
+We consider the notion of Newton non-degeneracy for mixed maps; we prove that these define mixed ICIS and relate this property to the Milnor sets and the existence of Milnor fibrations.
+Then, building on previous constructions due to Oka, we investigate natural contact structures and adapted open books on a particular class of mixed links.
 Finally, we look at mixed links that are diffeomorphic to holomorphic ones, and we address the problem of comparing different contact structures.

 \textbf{Keywords.} Mixed ICIS, Real singularities, Contact structures, Open book decompositions.

 \textbf{Mathematics Subject Classification.} 32C05, 32S55, 53D35.